jiayuzhou/CSE480/course_info/spring_2022.md

 ### Course Platforms

-This course will use the Mimir system to deliver all homework assignments.
+This course will use the Codio system to deliver all homework assignments.
 Grades for homework assignments can be found in that system.
-Weekly videos stored in MSU's MediaSpace will be linked to this course website and are found in the [Schedule](#schedule) section.
+Weekly videos stored in MSU's MediaSpace will be linked to this course website and are found in the Content section in [D2L](https://d2l.msu.edu/).

-Note: _Since Mimir is shutting down soon_, we are transitioning to another platform and we are still evaluating the capabilities of different platforms.
-We may switch to a different platform for later assignments.

 The exam which will be given approximately 2/3rds through the course will be delivered using the CSE Handin system (tentatively).
 Students will be monitored while taking the exam using zoom.

 ### Homeworks

-There will be at least 13 weekly homeworks (currently through Mimir).
+There will be at least 13 weekly homeworks (currently through Codio).
 The homeworks are intended to be straightforward if you have viewed the lectures.
 Only your top 10 homework scores will count toward your final grade; all others will be dropped.
 The counted scores will each be worth 700 points for a total of